×

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "If you’re looking for a place to live in Jamaica, there are several resources you can use to help in your search.
 Start by looking online at real estate websites such as Just Landed, JaCAY Properties, Realty Jamaica, or Houses in Jamaica.
 You can also visit local real estate offices in Jamaica to find out more information on available housing and rental options.
 Additionally, you can reach out to friends and family who have connections locally in Jamaica who may be able to provide you with information or referrals.
-Finally, you can also look for postings on classifieds websites like Stush.com or Jamaica Classifieds which often advertise rental properties and real estate listings," explained one person living in Jamaica.
+Finally, you can also look for postings on classifieds websites like Stush.com or Jamaica Classifieds which often advertise rental properties and real estate listings," remarked one member in Jamaica.

 View More Answers